JcaPetri/Apolo-Articles-MySql/README.md

 	Used to create multiples tables
 		ArtRootElements_Tli	--> This is a List Table that contains the other data element of the system.
 Enable the IDNum element to a Microservice.
     Used to create the general properties of the articles.
 Before create an article, it is necesary create an ArtGeneralProperty.
       ArtGeneral_Tbl    --> Contains the general information of the articles.
       ArtGeneralProperties_Tbl	--> Contains the properties of each general information.
       ArtGeneralPropertyOptionalFields_Tbl	--> Contains the optional fields/columns of the general property.
     Used to create the articles
 			Articles_Tbl	--> Contains the articles informations.
 This table has the article for each Microservice.
       ArticleOptionalFields_Tbl  --> Contains the optional fields/columns of the articles informations.
       ArtRelations_Tbl  --> Contains the relation between articles.
 It could be substitutes, complementary, etc.
     Used to create the Mirror Tables
+			Concept: When some value changed in the main table (SysBaseElements_Tbl), a Kaftka producer send this changed to a queue name SysBaseElements+BusinessUnitIDn+ScopeIDn.
+	 						 After the item microservices take this change from the queue, the update procedure is triggered, only for the values that are in this microservice.
-		ArtSysBaseElements_Mir	--> Contain a mirror of the ArtDataElements_Tbl information.
+			ArtSysBaseElements_Mir	--> Contains the MIRROR of the diccionary of all system elements of the Microservice.
+			ArtSysBaseElementLanguages_Tbl	--> Contains the MIRROR of the meaning of the diccionary in other languages.
+			ArtSysBaseElementComments_Tbl	--> Contains the MIRROR of the comments/details/explains of each record of the diccionary.
+			ArtSysRootElements_Tli	--> This is the MIRROR of the List Table that contains the other element of the system.
+Enable the IDNum element to a Microservice and BusinessUnit.
-        ArtSysCompanies_Mir  --> Contain a mirror of the SysCompanies_Tbl information.
+      ArtSysCompanies_Mir  --> Contain the MIRROR of the SysCompanies_Tbl information.
-        ArtSysMicroservices_Mir  --> Contain a mirror of the SysMicroservices_Tbl information.

 ========================================================================================================================================================================================
 Detailed explanation of each table.